ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 4. Make sure that [IAM access policies and resource groups](/docs/account?topic=account-iamoverview) are set up correctly for your business protocols.
 5. Ensure that your account is [VRF-enabled](/docs/account?topic=account-vrf-service-endpoint#before-service-endpoint-enablement)
 6. Understand your databases high availability model.
 This is covered in the "High-Availability" section of each database's documentation.
+7. Enroll in [IBM Cloud notifications](https://cloud.ibm.com/docs/account?topic=account-email-prefs), specifically the "Resource Activity" notification to ensure you receive messages about your Cloud Databases.
+We send direct notifications to you when your database version is approaching end of life.
+In addition, you may bookmark our [Database Version Lifecycle policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy), which is kept up to date with end of life dates and resources for all databases.

 ## Sample "Getting to production" checklist